 - Prenups Cannot Deal With Issues Related to Children.
 Child support, child custody, and visitation are subjects that can't be included in a premarital agreement.
 This restriction is in place so that the all matters relating to the child, including support, involve the rights of the child as a person.
 This is a safe guard so that the parents can't negotiate the child's rights away.

 - Alimony (Spousal Support) in a California Prenup.
 In California, a prenuptial agreement can be used to waive or limit alimony support otherwise known as Spousal Support.
 This means that spousal support, in the event of a divorce, could be waived altogether, or could be limited in amount or the duration that it will be paid to the recipient spouse.
 However, the terms related to the alimony must be reasonably fair.
 If the terms are considered to be unconscionable, or reasonably unfair, a judge might be disinclined to uphold the alimony portion of the prenup.
 It is essential that you consult with an attorney if you want a prenuptial agreement dealing with this issue.

 - Hire a Lawyer to Draft Your California Prenuptial Agreement.
-Prenuptial agreements are a good investment, and because a prenuptial agreement is a legally binding contract, it is important that each spouse is represented by their own lawyer when preparing the agreement.
-Not only will an experienced family law attorney be able to advise you on what should and should not be included in your prenuptial agreement, they will also be able to help you identify any potential pitfalls you might face given your particular circumstances.
+Prenuptial agreements are a wise and legally binding investment.
+However, it is important to note that the spouses should never be represented by the same lawyer during the pre-nuptial agreement.
+Regardless, an experienced family law attorney can advise you on what should and should not be included in your prenuptial agreement.
+Lastly, an attorney will be able to help you identify any potential complications that might arise in your specific situation.

 Contact A Ventura Family Law Attorney